JedsadaACP/AIEAT_Internship/User_Manual.md

 2. The detail page shows the full article text, source, and its AI score.
 3. Click the **Translate** button at the top of the detail page.
 4. The Typhoon AI will translate the full article into professional Thai.
-5. The translated text appears below the original — both are shown together for reference.
+5. The translated text appears below the original - both are shown together for reference.

-> ✅ **You have now gone from 0 to a scored, translated, daily briefing — fully local and private.**
+> Done. **You have now gone from 0 to a scored, translated, daily briefing - fully local and private.**

 ---

 ## Advanced Tips

 ### Creating & Customizing Profiles
-1. Go to **User Config → Profiles** (or **Settings → Database Operations** on some builds).
+1. Go to **Profiles** in the left sidebar.
 2. Under **"Manage Profiles"**, you can rename a profile or edit its keywords.
-3. To start fresh with any profile, use **Clear Profile Data** — this removes all articles for that profile but keeps your sources and keywords.
+3. To start fresh with any profile, use **Clear Profile Data** - this removes all articles for that profile but keeps your sources and keywords.

 > **Important:** Matching your sources to your keywords is essential.
 > If your keywords are `"Finance"` but your only source is `techcrunch.com`, you will get very few or zero articles because TechCrunch mostly writes about technology, not finance.

 ### Changing the AI Style
 1. Click **Style Settings** in the sidebar.
-2. You can adjust how the AI writes its scores and translations — e.g., formal vs. conversational, detailed vs. concise.
+2. You can adjust how the AI writes its scores and translations - for example, formal vs. conversational, detailed vs. concise.
 3. Changes take effect on the next Batch Score or Translate operation.

 ### Exporting Data
-- Scored articles can be exported from **Dashboard → Export** (if available in your version).
+- If your build includes an Export button on the Dashboard, you can export scored articles directly from there.
 - For bulk data analysis, the raw database is located at `data/aieat.db` in your installation folder.
 It is a standard SQLite file readable by any SQL browser.

 ---